Who Are You: Live performances

 Across the band's entire career, only four of the songs on the album ("Sister Disco", "Music Must Change", "Trick of the Light" and "Who Are You") have been played live.

 "Who Are You" was the first of the album's songs to be performed live; this was at a concert in the band's 1976 tour at the Maple Leaf Gardens in Toronto, Ontario, albeit in a very raw and abbreviated version extremely different from the finished product.
-Another early and abbreviated live performance with Moon can be found on the DVD The Who at Kilburn: 1977.
-It was also played as part of the encore for the Who's 2012 "Quadrophenia and More" tour.
+Another early and abbreviated live performance with Moon can be found in The Who at Kilburn: 1977, a film of two live performances as a two-disc DVD set released in 2008.
+It was also played as part of the encore for the Who's 2012 Quadrophenia and More tour.

 On the Who's 1979 tour, only four songs were played live: "Sister Disco", "Music Must Change", "Trick of the Light", and "Who Are You".
-On that tour, "Sister Disco" was played quite close to the studio version, except that the guitar outro was changed from country-style to a more bluesy one, except in 1989, where Townshend used acoustics, and 2008–09, where he could switch his Fender from 'electric mode' to 'acoustic mode'.
+On that tour, "Sister Disco" was played quite close to the studio version, but with the country-style acoustic guitar outro replaced by a more bluesy, electric one.
+The country-style outro returned in 1989 with Townshend on acoustic guitar, and in 2008–09, when he could switch his Fender from 'electric mode' to 'acoustic mode'.
 Townshend actually stated in an interview that this was one of his least favourite songs to perform live (the other being "Dreaming from the Waist"), as Daltrey encouraged Townshend to share a microphone whilst harmonizing on the final vocal tag, evoking a camaraderie Townshend stated didn't really exist.
 It was played in the tours of 1979, 1980, 1981, 1982, 1989, 2008 and 2009.

 "Music Must Change" was often given an extended workout live, with performances usually ranging from seven to nine minutes.
 It was played in the 1979, 1980 and 1981 tours; it was rehearsed for the 2002 tour, but Entwistle died before the start of that tour and the band were not able to perform the song.

+"Trick of the Light" was performed occasionally on The Who's 1979 tour, with Entwistle on eight-string bass and Townshend playing one of the Alembic basses Entwistle used on the 1975–1976 tours.
+It made its return to the setlist in 1989, with Townshend on electric guitar for the two Toronto dates in June, and on acoustic guitar for the rest of the tour.

 The Who have not been known to play "New Song", "Had Enough", "905", "Guitar and Pen", and "Love Is Coming Down".
 However, the John Entwistle Band used to play the Entwistle-penned songs.